SuheilMakrani/NEM2-CucumberJs/README.md

 * Scenarios are the .FEATURE files located inside the **/features** directory.
 * Step Definitions are the Javascript files located inside the **/features/step_definitions** directory.
-* This project is done by two interns [SuheilMakrani](https://github.com/SuheilMakrani) and [Ken Low](https://github.com/lowkaweiken) learning and working on the Cucumber Testing Framework.
+* This project is done by two interns [SuheilMakrani](https://github.com/SuheilMakrani) and [Ken Low](https://github.com/lowkaweiken) from NEM Malaysia learning and working on the Cucumber Testing Framework.
 A pull request (PR) will be made soon to demonstrate the scenarios done.
 * For more detailed scenarios, please refer to https://github.com/nemtech/nem2-scenarios.git

 _More Scenarios to be added_